 Phyllis Loves Classic Movies: The films of Deborah Kerr

-For me this is the greatest ghost film.
+For me, this is the greatest ghost film which has ever been made.
 Whenever I think of films featuring haunted houses, it is this film which always springs first into my mind.
 The cinematography and lighting both add so much to the film, with each one helping to provide an extremely unsettling and eerie look in every scene.
 The period set design is the icing on this horror cake because the house interiors look like a real home of the period in which the film is set.

 The film is directed by Jack Clayton, it has stunning black and white photography by Freddie Francis, a brilliant screenplay by William Archibald and Truman Capote, and it has a truly eerie and atmospheric score by Georges Auric.
 The film is very much a slow build and it is well worth sticking with to see the horror and tension build as the film goes along.